sammcmillan97/LensFolio-Software-Engineering-Group-Project/README.md

 ### 4 - Connect to the Portfolio UI through your web brower
-Everything should now be up and running, so you can load up your preferred web browser and connect to the Portfolio UI by going to `http://localhost:9000` - though you will probably want to start at `http://localhost:9000/login` until you set up an automatic redirect, or a home page of sorts.
+Everything should now be up and running, so you can load up your preferred web browser and connect to the Portfolio UI by going to `http://localhost:9000`

 ## User Manual